-This course is designed to introduce students to basic marketing concepts and key business functions in marketing oriented institutions.
+This course is designed to reinforce marketing concepts such as price, product, promotion, and distribution.
+The key business functions in marketing oriented institutions are also explored.
 Emphasis is placed on the influence of environmental, social, economic, ethical, legal, and technological forces on marketing activities.
-Students will be able to recognize, discuss, and/or evaluate the following: recognize core marketing concepts such as product, price, distribution and promotion and how they are used today to provide customer value; appreciate marketing's importance to business and the impact of environmental factors (economic, technological, political/legal, competitive, and social/cultural); evaluate the marketing process and strategies and importance of ethical practices with regard to social responsibility and ethics; and examine the 4P's of Marketing with regard to influence on targeting strategies, segmentation, consumer analysis, market channels and channel management, and supply chain management.
-Prerequisite: JR Standing.
+Students will be able to discuss, assess and evaluate the following core marketing concepts - product, price, distribution and promotion - in terms of how they are used today to provide customer value; appreciate marketing's importance to business and the impact of environmental factors (economic, technological, political/legal, competitive, and social/cultural); evaluate the marketing process and strategies and importance of ethical practices with regard to social responsibility and ethic.
+Students will examine the 4P's of Marketing with regard to influence on targeting strategies, segmentation, consumer analysis, market channels and channel management, and supply chain management.
+Prerequisite-site: JR Standing.
 (Fall)